ladylavender/LandComp/README.md

 devtools::install_github("ladylavender/LandComp")
 ```

+## Example

-## Example \### Example for using regular square grid Suggest we have data on
+### Example for using regular square grid

-some vegetation types along a landscape.
-Note, there are three
+Suggest we have data on some vegetation types along a landscape.
+Note,
+there are three requirements:

-requirements: \* the landscape data should be binary (0 or 1) \* the
+-   the landscape data should be binary (0 or 1)
-geometry of the landscape data should be a regular square or hexagonal
+-   the geometry of the landscape data should be a regular square or
+    hexagonal grid
-grid \* the geometry of the landscape data should have projected
+-   the geometry of the landscape data should have projected coordinates
-coordinates (i.e. WGS84 is useless)
+    (i.e. WGS84 is useless)

-    #> Linking to GEOS 3.9.1, GDAL 3.4.3, PROJ 7.2.1; sf_use_s2() is TRUE

 <img src="man/figures/README-square_data-1.png" width="100%" />